AdirHalfon/CTF-Write-Ups/README.md

 CS-hAcked               60        Networks
 Shoes                   80        Networks
 xor-with-xor            30        Misc          <CENSORED>
 Can You See It?
-40        Misc
+40        Misc          <CENSORED>
 Fix Me If You Can       50        Misc          <CENSORED>
 ```